TomKarachristos/DesignPatterns-In-Javascript/README.md

 # Design patterns in javascripts

 Here you will find many examples for each pattern in javascript ES5, with primary goal the understanding of design patterns and the clean code.
-If you have a experience with design pattern and you want to sharpen your knowledge, here is the place.
+If you have a experience with design patterns and you want to sharpen your knowledge, here is the place.

 It was difficult for me to understand all the difference between each pattern.
 So here I organize all the pattern with many examples that give you(me) a better understanding.
 I first make some simple examples, later some more advance and add real examples codes from famous libraries like the jquery for full understanding.
 I add some theory and rules of thumb too.